INFO490/assignments/hw5/hw5.markdown

 Grab the template file: [twittercloud.py](https://github.com/INFO490/assignments/blob/master/hw5/FirstName-LastName-twittercloud.py)

 I got the idea for this problem while I was talking to Ola from our class and she mentioned [infographics](http://en.wikipedia.org/wiki/Infographic).
 So if this assignment turns out to be too difficult, you can blame her (thanks, Ola!).
 Don't worry, because the bulk of the code is already written and provided for you, and you only have to write two functions (`clean_statuses()` and `get_counts()`).
-We will begin with a trending topic, fetch some tweets, and create a [tag cloud](http://en.wikipedia.org/wiki/Tag_cloud) such as this one created by searching for __#informatics__ (I think I see Champaign in there):
+We will begin with a trending topic, fetch some tweets, and create a [tag cloud](http://en.wikipedia.org/wiki/Tag_cloud) such as this one created by searching for __#informatics__ (I think I see Champaign in there),

 ![cloud](cloud.png)